 Attendance is the foundation of success at Vanguard.
 Aside from greatly enhancing the likelihood of success, attendance is a criteria for most privileges and honors.
 Please contact the school office at 847-718-7870 before 8:30 a.m. on any day your student will not be in attendance.

 Welcome new students!
 Vanguard welcomes new students at the start of the school year and again at each academic quarter.
 Students are referred by their home school counselor or have the ability to apply to come to Vanguard.
 A member of the student service staff arranges for a tour and interview for all prospective students.
-Intakes for students who will start at Vanguard on August 16, 2017 were held at end of the last school year and over the summer.
 Intakes for the second quarter will begin at the end of September.
 Contact your home school counselor or the Vanguard office for information.

 Winter Weather Closing Protocol